 “I would describe our sales process like that: our customers will send us technical designs and extensive Excels filled with features, materials and several other attributes of the requested product.
 Our job is to capture all these requirements and come up with a production process and final design.

 This includes the input of several teams, delivering capability considerations, process designs, material cost calculations, machine utilization rates and so on and so forth.
 It used to take us weeks to get back to our customer with a detailed RFQ.”

-A push-the-button cost simulation of a different configuration, material alternatives or choice of production plant is as close as it gets to looking into a crystal ball.
+A push-the-button cost simulation of a different configuration, material alternatives, or choice of a production plant is as close as it gets to looking into a crystal ball.
 It also proves to be the backwind needed to surpass competitive offers.